arnewohletz/AllMyNotes/source/tutorial/java/javavideokurs/index.rst

 =============
 The JavaVideoKurs is a video-based tutorial for Java Beginners.

-The videos are published at http://www.javavideokurs.de/ where you must create an account and purchase the JavaVideoKurs first.
+The videos are originally published at http://www.javavideokurs.de/ (website not available any longer) for a moderate fee.

 Not every chapter of the course is covered in these notes, as some are so simple, that no future reference is required.